 A flare-up can last a few days or it can kick things off into a month or more of flare activity.
 If you’d like to know what a flare is you can read my article called: What is a Flare?

 When I flare, it feels like my body has filled up with cement and I’ve been hit by a truck.
 The pain is a sharp, burning pain that radiates throughout my skeleton and muscles.
 I get really sluggish and I suffer from extreme muscle weakness.

-Most times, it’s bad enough that I can’t hold my upper body up, and the fatigue makes it impossible to get out of bed.
-Plus I get a host of other symptoms that are impossible to ignore, including extreme anxiety from my symptoms and medication side effects.
+Most times, it’s bad enough that I can’t hold my upper body up, and fatigue makes it impossible to get out of bed.
+Plus I get a lot of other symptoms that are impossible to ignore, including extreme anxiety from my symptoms and medication side effects.

-If I don’t manage my activity level and stay aware of what I’m doing, it is unbelievably easy for me to surpass my energy levels, and then I end up right back in bed – experiencing all of the above – sometimes for days or months at a time.
+If I don’t manage my activity level and stay aware of what I’m doing, it is easy for me to surpass my energy levels.
+Then I end up right back in bed – experiencing all of the above – sometimes for days or months at a time.

 Earlier this month I wrote a post about how good I’ve been feeling lately, which is true – I’m better than I was.